How to use credit card dining rewards

 If you're looking to sign up for a credit card that offers dining rewards, there are a few factors to keep in mind when considering which card might be the right one for you.

-• Redemption options: Redemption of points can vary greatly between cards and issuers, so be sure to thoroughly research what your options would be and if they would work for you.
+- Redemption options: Redemption of points can vary greatly between cards and issuers, so you may want to thoroughly research what your options would be and if they would work for you.

-• Lifestyle: If you are someone who eats out very regularly, then you may want to choose a credit card that offers great dining rewards.
+- Lifestyle: If you are someone who eats out very regularly, then you may want to choose a credit card that offers comprehensive dining rewards.
 However, if you only eat out every once in a while, you may want to consider a card that offers rewards for additional categories beyond dining.

 In summary